github/opensource.guide/overviews/issues/index.md

 ![](http://cl.ly/image/1J2g0I0N3l0V/Image%202013-08-08%20at%204.47.08%20PM.png)

 Issue in another repository?
 Just include the repository before the name like `kneath/example-project#42`.

-You can also reference issues from commits if you like.
+One of the more interesting ways to use GitHub Issues is to reference issues directly from commits.
 Include the issue number inside of the commit message.

 ![](http://cl.ly/image/3U2o202e1a1Q/Image%202013-08-08%20at%204.50.34%20PM.png)